12 min readUpdated Dec 10, 2024

 • Partitioning: We are at early stages of developing a partitioning solution and are actively talking to customers now on how best to design that.
 Please reach out to find out more, we’d welcome further insights.

-• Usage-based pricing that’s billed by the hour: Our pricing model gives you granular control over your costs.
+• Consumption-based pricing that’s billed by the minute: Our pricing model gives you granular control over your costs.
 You only pay for what you use: messages sent, channels active, and connections made).
 This means you can budget effectively and avoid surprise charges.
 Ideal for limiting the costs of peaky high volume traffic surges.

 Fundamentally, we want to make sure your success isn’t costly.
 If you are interested to see how you could benefit from working with Ably, get in touch - or try our platform for free by signing up for an account today.